hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-user-sftp-jail whistler

-The script disables sftp jailed environment for USER
+This function disables sftp jailed environment for USER

 *******************************************************************